fmarotta/kaobook/README.md

 * replace geometry with typearea (?)

-* fix backref from glossaries
+* fix backref from glossaries (actually, it seems that all the links from the toc to the pages are wrong)

 * Update the documentation

-* Enrich the theorem styles

-* create environment with a counter